-I was fortunate to chat with Ed in person tonight at a dinner hosted by Ventura County Supervisor Linda Parks.
+I was fortunate to chat with Ed in person tonight at a dinner hosted by Ventura County Supervisor Linda Parks in 2011.
 He is 87 years old and looks great.
 He is currently in town working on organizing his photo collection.
 In his presentation, Ed included his very first photo in the Conejo Valley, a shot of Moorpark Road in 1958.
 Let's just say it looked nothing like Moorpark Road looks today!

 The picture below shows a whole lot of sheep on Moorpark Road near the intersection of Thousand Oaks Boulevard in 1965.
 I'm pretty sure what is taking place is that they are flocking to Starbucks.
 I could be wrong.

 Below is another of Ed's most well known shots.
 A shot of the Albertson Ranch that eventually became Westlake Village.
 The lone oak seen in the bottom right, around 350 years old at the time of the photo, was recently cut down because it was about to collapse.

 See more of Ed's work at edlawrencephoto.com.
 Also, in 2015, the new Mendocino Farms Sandwich Market in Westlake Village opened, prominently featuring the iconic sheep photo on a wall.